aossandon/Daily-streamflow-forecast-NRB/README.md

 ## Scripts
 ### R
 - Library.R: Install and load all the packages required.
 Also, it contains all the personal functions created for this implementation.
+- Calibration_stan_2step_2covar_Diff_LeadTimes.R: fit the best candidate BHMC for different lead times (1 to 10-day lead time).
+As output, it generates the file Par_bayesian_model_gamma_best_mod_kLT.rds with the posterior distribution of the model parameters.
+Where k indicates the lead time.